gooddata/gooddata-ruby/README.md

 ## Install

-If you are using bundler.
-Add
+If you are using bundler, add

     gem "gooddata"